 The structure of a variable set is made up of its measurement scale and its set type.
 Measurement scales refer to the properties of the data - is it text, binary, nominal, odinal, numeric, or date/time.
 Set type refers to whether there is a single variable, multiple variables, which can appear in multiple structures.
 Displayr supports 13 variable set structures.

 An individual variable has a measurement scale.
+This determines how the values are treated when used in tables and other analyses.
 Displayr recognizes the following measurement scales: